Ambulance Zip Code Definition Lookup

-Medicare ambulance services are typically a Part B covered benefit; however, in some situations, it may be covered by Part A. Medicare considers the ambulance benefit as a transport so if there is no transport provided there is no payable service.
-See the guides below for further details on ambulance covered services.
+Medicare ambulance services are typically a Part B covered benefit; however, in some situations, it may be covered by Part A. An ambulance transport benefit is a transport provided by an ambulance to beneficiary by land, water or air.

 - CMS Ambulance Fee Schedule

-- CMS Medicare Learning Network (MLN) Matters (MM)7363 - Additional Provider and Supplier Enrollment Requirements for Fixed Wing and Helicopter Air Ambulance Operators
+- CMS Medicare Learning Network (MLN) Matters (MM)7058 - Ambulance Service Definitions

 - CMS MM7161 - Air Ambulance Services

 - Sections 1861(e)(1) or 1861(j)(1) of the Social Security Act